gmail16/Notes/Handbook_of_Critical_Race_Theory_in_Education.md

 # Handbook of Critical Race Theory in Education

+## THE GENEALOPGY OF CRT AND CRT IN EDUCATION

-## "The History and Conceptual Elements of Critical Race Theory"
+###"The History and Conceptual Elements of Critical Race Theory"
 This chapter quickly profiles some relevant case law around CRT in education,  describes CRT's development from CLS, and the evolutions of key concepts in CRT.
 Among these are victims vs. perpetrators perspective (Alan Freeman, 1978), unconscious bias and wrongful focus on intent versus injury in traditional legal discourse (Charles Lawrence, 1987), and interest convergence and racial realism (Derrick Bell, 1980).
 They also point out the use of storytelling and counter-narrativeas as methodologies of resistance.

 On why CRT theorists had to break from CLS: